google/WebFundamentals/src/site/_en/fundamentals/tools/devices/device.markdown

 1. Open Safari on your iOS device.
 1. Connect it to your computer via USB.
 1. Open Safari on your computer.
-1. In Safari's menu, go to "Develop" and, look for your devices name .
+1. In Safari's menu, go to `Develop` and, look for your devices name.
 1. Select the tab you want to debug.

 <img src="imgs/ios-safari-debugging.png" alt="Safari iOS Debugging Menu" />